This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 The Incremental Static Regeneration (ISR) feature is used to update pages one by one.
 This can be useful when you update an existing post or publish a new one.
 You can just regenerate that particular page instead of building the whole site.
 Whereas with traditional static site generators, you have to build the entire site whenever you change even a single page.

-Overall the revalidation feature makes sure your pages stay up to date with the content without the need to rebuild the entire site.
+Overall the revalidation feature makes sure your pages stay up to date with the content source without the need for rebuilding the entire site.

-In addition to all these, later versions of Next.js also supports on-demand revalidation.
+In addition to all, later versions of Next.js also supports on-demand revalidation.
 With that, you can notify the Next.js server along with the path of the page to be regenerated.

 How it Works

-So, Next.js runs on its own server, listening for connections and sending responses using the Node.js webserver.
-The default HTTP port is 3000 (the server is started when you run the npm run start command).
+So, Next.js runs on its own server, listening for connections and sending responses from the Node.js webserver.
+The default HTTP port is 3000 (the server is started when you run the npm run start

 The architecture of a typical Next.js application looks like this: